 - May feel flimsy

-TABOR TOOLS 10 Inch Pruning Saw – Best Value Pruning Saw
+TABOR TOOLS 10 Inch Pruning Hand Saw – Best Value Hand Saw

 - Amazing features for a low price.